 Epiphan AV.io HD and 4K

-Well, that got a bit long-winded.
-But as you can see, there are so many options for so many needs and budgets that this could just go on forever.
-I didn’t even cover any of the higher end cameras such as the Canon C100 or Blackmagic Ursa 4K Mini (although those are both excellent cameras!).
-But it all comes back to this: What is the best for your situation?
-To be honest, even the venerable Logitech C920 will get great results if you light yourself properly.
+Well, that got a bit long-winded, but there are so many great cameras for live streaming that this could just go on forever.
+We didn’t even cover any of the higher end cinema cameras such as the Canon C100 or Blackmagic Ursa 4K Mini (although those are both excellent cameras and are frequently used in live streams!).

-I hope this helps narrow down some choices and answer some questions regarding camera choices for platforms like Facebook Live and YouTube Live.
-If you have a question that I haven’t covered here, leave a comment below!
+We hope this helps narrow down some choices and answer some questions regarding live video camera and capture card choices for live streaming.
+If you have a question that we haven’t covered here, leave a comment below!